Kim Lovegrove’s Inaugural Speech as Ethiopian Honorary Consul to Victoria

 By Honorary Consul Kim Lovegrove RML, FAIB

-My new title is Honorary Consul to Ethiopia, an apt title for it is my honour to be of service to the great nation of Ethiopia.
+My new title is Ethiopian Honorary Consul to Victoria, an apt title for it is my honour to be of service to the great nation of Ethiopia.
 Protocol dictates that I make mention of the VIPs that are in attendance at this function.
 The list of VIPs, I am afraid, is too extensive for me to announce in light of the time constraints.
 Suffice to say, every Australian, African and Consulate dignitary at this event is a VIP, for you are all important in light of your leadership and roles that you all play in your respective communities.
 So thank you all for attending this Consulate launch.

 I am often asked, by both Ethiopians and ‘farangies’ (Caucasian people), “what is your interest in Ethiopia?”
 There will be some here tonight also who understandably ask that question; so I will do my best to answer it.

 There are many reasons, my family lineage being primary, in that it has, from a young age, shaped my great affection for this ancient country.

 My late grandfather, Norman Lovegrove, held a senior UNESCO post in Ethiopia in the 1950s and 60s where he was involved in educational capacity-building.
 Grandfather is today represented by his son Barry Lovegrove who first visited Ethiopia in the late 1950s as an 18 year old.

 Barry went on to lecture in law in Malawi in the 1960s and concluded his career as a District Court judge in New Zealand.